Dimensions of affine Deligne-Lusztig varieties: a new approach via labeled folded alcove walks and root operators: Introduction

+is non-empty.
+In fact, Deligne--Lusztig varieties share many properties with Schubert varieties in $G(\C)/B$.
+For example, classical Deligne--Lusztig varieties are equidimensional of dimension $\ell(w)$, and their closures are determined by the Bruhat order: $\ov{X_w} = \bigsqcup\limits_{v\leq w} X_v$.

-Unlike in the classical case, where Lang's Theorem automatically says that the Deligne--Lusztig variety $X_w$ is nonempty for every $w$ in the finite Weyl group $\sW$, affine Deligne--Lusztig varieties frequently tend to be empty.
-There are thus two driving questions in the study of affine Deligne--Lusztig varieties in the affine flag variety $G(F)/I$: \begin{enumerate} \item Characterize the pairs $(x,b) \in \aW \times G(F)$ for which $X_x(b)$ is nonempty; and \item If $X_x(b)$ is nonempty, compute its dimension. \end{enumerate} Each of these has proven to be a deep and delicate combinatorial and algebro-geometric problem, and we outline the history of progress toward each of these problems below.
+By contrast, affine Deligne--Lusztig varieties inside the affine flag variety $G(F)/I$ frequently tend to be empty and are not necessarily equidimensional.
+There are thus two foundational questions in the study of affine Deligne--Lusztig varieties: \begin{enumerate} \item Characterize the pairs $(x,b) \in \eW \times G(F)$ for which $X_x(b)$ is nonempty; and \item If $X_x(b)$ is nonempty, compute its dimension. \end{enumerate} Each of these has proven to be a deep and delicate combinatorial and algebro-geometric problem, and we outline the history of progress toward each of these problems below.

+The first affine setting in which these questions were completely answered was that of the affine Grassmannian $G(F)/K$, where $K=G(\mathcal{O})$.
+Here, affine Deligne--Lusztig varieties are indexed by an element $b \in G(F)$ and a dominant coweight $\mu \in X_*(T)$, and then defined using the Cartan decomposition of $G(F)$ by

-Inside the affine Grassmannian $G(F)/G(\mathcal{O})$, the nonemptiness question has been settled by Kottwitz and Rapoport \cite{KRFcrystals}, Lucarelli \cite{Luc}, and Gashi \cite{Gas,GasGLn}, and the dimension formula originally conjectured by Rapoport has been proved by G\"{o}rtz, Haines, Kottwitz, and Reuman \cite{GHKR} and Viehmann \cite{VieDim}.
-Here, the characterization for nonemptiness is phrased in terms of \emph{Mazur's inequality}, which is a group-theoretic generalization of the inequality between the Hodge and Newton vectors in crystalline cohomology; see \cite{Kat} and \cite{Maz}.
-Mazur's inequality relates the coroot $\lambda$ from the torus part of the affine Weyl group element and the \emph{Newton point} $\nu_b$ of the element $b$, roughly stating that $\nu_b \leq \lambda^+$ in dominance order, where $\lambda^+$ denotes the unique dominant coroot in the $\sW$-orbit of $\lambda$.
-In the context of the affine flag variety, however, there is no simple inequality that characterizes the nonemptiness pattern.
-Although the condition $\nu_b \leq \lambda^+$ is again necessary, for most pairs $(x,b)$ this inequality does not suffice to yield nonemptiness.
+The nonemptiness question for $X_{\mu}(b)$ has been settled by Kottwitz and Rapoport \cite{KRFcrystals}, Lucarelli \cite{Luc}, and Gashi \cite{Gas,GasGLn}.
+In the affine Grassmannian, the characterization for nonemptiness is phrased in terms of \emph{Mazur's inequality}, which is a group-theoretic generalization of the inequality between the Hodge and Newton vectors in crystalline cohomology; see \cite{Kat} and \cite{Maz}.
+Mazur's inequality relates the coweight $\mu$ and the \emph{Newton point} $\nu_b$ of the element $b$, stating that $\nu_b \leq \mu$ in dominance order.
+In $G(F)/K$, Mazur's inequality is both a necessary and sufficient condition for guaranteeing nonemptiness of the affine Deligne--Lusztig variety $X_{\mu}(b)$.
+In addition, there is a simple dimension formula originally conjectured by Rapoport, which has been proved by G\"{o}rtz, Haines, Kottwitz, and Reuman \cite{GHKR}, Viehmann \cite{VieDim}, and Hamacher \cite{Ham}:

+One key step in proving this dimension formula relies upon a calculation by Mirkovi\'{c} and Vilonen \cite{MV} for the dimensions of their MV--cycles, which form a basis for the cohomology of the standard sheaves on the Schubert varieties in $G(F)/K$.